Boksum: Overview

-The village was first mentioned in the 13th century as Boxum, and means "settlement of Bokke or Bokse".
+The village was first mentioned in the 13th century as Boxum, meaning "settlement of Bokke or Bokse".
 Boksum was a terp (artificial living hill) village with a radial structure which dates from before Christ.
 It was built close to the Middelzee.
-The Dutch Reformed church has elements from the 12th century, and enlarged several times.
-The tower collapsed in 1842, and was rebuilt in 1843 using the stones of the previous tower.
+The Dutch Reformed church has elements from the 12th century, and has been enlarged several times.
+The tower collapsed in 1842 and was rebuilt in 1843 using the stones of the previous tower.

 On 17 January 1586, the last battle of the Dutch Revolt in Friesland was fought near Boksum.
-The Spanish won the battle, and an estimated 1,000 Dutch soldiers died, however the ice had started to melt and the easy passage to the capital Leeuwarden over the ice was no longer an option.
+The Spanish won the battle, and an estimated 1,000 Dutch soldiers died; however, the ice had started to melt and an easy passage to the capital Leeuwarden over the ice was no longer an option.

 Boksum was home to 237 people in 1840.
 The terp was partially excavated in 1869.